ZanderBrown/Tiborcim/README.md

 display.scroll("Hello, World!")
 ```
-no prizes for quessing what the microbit does...
+no prizes for guessing what the Micro:Bit does...

 ### Current Tiborcim statements
 #### PRINT
 Equivalent to display.scroll()
 ```
-PRINT "Somestring"
+PRINT "Some string"
 ```

 #### Flow